-Decoding results can be tracked in software for some time using Pauli frames [34, 47], omitting the need to apply immediate corrective operations.
+Decoding results can be tracked in software for some time using Pauli frames [37, 51], omitting the need to apply immediate corrective operations.
 However, non-Clifford gates in the program constitute blocking operations which we cannot commute our Pauli frame past.
-Instead, a Clifford correction based on up-to-date decoding results must be applied physically in order to continue past the blocking operation [12].
+Instead, a Clifford correction based on up-to-date decoding results must be applied physically to continue beyond the blocking operation [12].
 For surface code computation, it is common to use T as the only non-Clifford gate, applied via a T gate teleportation circuit.
-In this case, the result of the measurement operation in the teleportation circuit must be fully decoded before the S gate correction can be applied [22, 53].
+In this case, the result of the measurement operation in the teleportation circuit must be fully decoded before the S gate correction can be applied [23, 58].
 In T-based computation, the delay between this measurement operation and the conditional S correction is based on the decoder's reaction time, as shown in Figure 1.
 The presence of blocking operations therefore necessitates real-time decoding.
-In order to progress our quantum computation past blocking operations, a classical decoder must operate in conjunction with the quantum device.
+In order to progress our quantum computation ISCA '25, June 21-25, 2025, Tokyo, Japan past blocking operations, a classical decoder must operate in conjunction with the quantum device.